adventistmedia/adventisthub-apidoc/source/includes/api/_teams.md

   ]
 }
 ```
-`GET /api/hub_teams/search`
+`GET /api/teams/search`

-Search for any team on Adventist Hub using fuzzy search to compensate for misspellings such as letters around the wrong way.
+Search for any team on AdHub using fuzzy search to compensate for misspellings such as letters around the wrong way.
 The 10 best matches will be returned.

 Parameter | Description | Notes
 --------- | ------- | -------